aetperf/aetperf.github.io/_posts/2020-07-03-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 [Data integration](https://en.wikipedia.org/wiki/Data_integration) involves combining data residing in different sources, and providing users with a unified view of them.

-In this post, we are interested in detecting **performance drift** of large and complex daily data integration processes through ETL pipelines, which usually take from several minutes to several hours to complete.
+In this post, we are interested in detecting **performance drift** of large and complex daily data integration processes performed through ETL pipelines, which usually take from several minutes to several hours to complete.

 The data correspond to more than 3 years of time performance measurements provided by a single organization, for around 50 distinct data integration processes performed with [SAP Data Services](https://www.sap.com/products/data-services.html), yielding the same number of time series after pre-processing.